amolabs/docs/protocol.md

 Every data item in the database is stored as a leaf node in a Merkle tree with the key as the concatenation of the prefix and in-store key.
-The leaf nodes are sorted by the key and they are labelled with a hash derived from `hash(key + value)`.
-A pair of leaf nodes generates a one-level higher inner node labelled with `hash(ln1_hash + ln2_hash)`.
+The leaf nodes are sorted by the key and they are labeled with a hash derived from `hash(key + value)`.
+A pair of leaf nodes generates a one-level higher inner node labeled with `hash(ln1_hash + ln2_hash)`.
 In the similar way, another one-level higher inner node is added to the merkle tree with the label of `hash(in1_hash + in2_hash)`.
 The above process is repeated until only one single root node